-By doing this exercise with your class, you will have a chance to re-teach anything students don't know before they start on their paper.
+By doing this exercise with your class, you will have a chance to re-teach anything students don't know before they start on their papers.
 Moreover, the students can learn from one another during the process.
-To do the whole exercise well, you probably need 2 or more class periods.
+To do the whole exercise well, you probably need two or more class periods.
 For a shorter version, use my sample student essays below rather than having your class generate their own essays.

 Writing Exercise Steps

 1. Create a "source" article.